Digital Version

 -

-Cost recovery systems: Automatically track copy, print, and scan activity for client chargeback
+Cost recovery systems: Automatically track copy, print, and scan activity for client chargeback.

 When done right, these strategies can cut costs by 30–50%, all while keeping your workflows running smoothly and supporting your firm’s environmental, social, and governance (ES&G) initiatives.

-Chapter Five: Mastering Office Supplies
+Mastering Office Supplies

 Cutting Costs Without Cutting Corners